kubernetes/enhancements/keps/sig-node/4563-eviction-request-api/README.md

 matches the `name` it previously set in the pod's `.spec.evictionInterceptors`.

-If the interceptor is not interested in intercepting/evicting the pod anymore, it should set `Complete` condition in `.status.interceptors[].conditions`  to `True`.
-If the interceptor is unable to respond to the eviction request, the interception will time out after 30 minutes and control of the eviction process will be passed to the next interceptor at the higher list index.
+If the interceptor is not interested in intercepting/evicting the pod anymore, it should set `Complete` condition in EvictionRequest's `.status.interceptors[].conditions` to `True`.
+If the interceptor is unable to respond to the eviction request, the interception will time out after 20 minutes and control of the eviction process will be passed to the next interceptor at the higher list index.
 If there is none, the pod will get evicted by the eviction request controller.

-If the interceptor is interested in intercepting/evicting the pod it should ensure to update the EvictionRequest status periodically at intervals of less than 30 minutes.
+If the interceptor is interested in intercepting/evicting the pod it should ensure to update the EvictionRequest status periodically at intervals of less than 20 minutes.
 Therefore, updating the status every 3 minutes may be sufficient to allow for potential disruption of the interceptor.
 The status updates should look as follows:
 - Verify that it supports the `.spec.type`.
 Please note that the only supported eviction request